 You can test your settings by encoding and watching short clips using HandBrake’s Preview feature.

 Recommended settings for the x264 and x265 encoders:

 - RF 19-23 for 720p High Definition2

 - RF 20-24 for 1080p Full High Definition3

 - RF 22-28 for 2160p 4K Ultra High Definition4

-Raising quality minus 1-2 RF may produce better results when encoding animated
+Raising quality by a few steps may produce better results when encoding animated

 Sources (anime, cartoons).
 Lower quality settings may be used to produce smaller files.
 Drastically lower settings may show significant loss of detail.